AREAS OF EXPERTISE:

 Year of Call: 2006

-Steven has a broad commercial practice encompassing duties arising from contractual relationships as well as those imposed by statute.
+Steven’s practice is directed towards business protection.
+He has particular experience of dealing with issues arising from employment contracts, breach of confidence, partnerships, restrictive covenants, and shareholder rights/obligations.
 He is regularly instructed by both national and international companies including banks, airlines, construction companies, car manufacturers and those within the financial services industry.
 Steven also represents directors, company secretaries, office holders and shareholders, as well as individuals in disputes with corporate bodies and other individuals.

 A summary of recent work can be found below:

 Steven represents directors and companies in matters relating to bonuses; breach of fiduciary duties; claw-backs; misuse of confidential information; removal; and restrictive covenants.
 Due to Steven’s strong employment law background, he is also regularly instructed to represent both companies and individuals in contractual negotiations.